 All absences, regardless of cause, will be recorded on the student's permanent attendance record unless the student has been excused for some specific school activity - Senate Page, educational tour, or KSHSAA event.

-Consequences for Unexcused Absences

-Unexcused absences will result in the loss of the right to perform the work, obtain information, and the assignment for the day, take any tests given that day, and/or accumulate any points or grades possible by being in attendance or by being gone with an excused absence.
+Consequences for Unexcused Absences Unexcused absences will result in the loss of the right to perform the work, obtain information, and the assignment for the day, take any tests given that day, and/or accumulate any points or grades possible by being in attendance or by being gone with an excused absence.
 In addition, teachers may require that students make up unexcused class time.
 More than three unexcused absences in a semester may result in a truancy report being filed with the county attorney.

-Sign In/Sign Out

-When arriving at school after 8:10am, students must sign in at the office before going to class.
+Sign In/Sign Out When arriving at school after 8:10am, students must sign in at the office before going to class.
 Students must also sign out before leaving the school premises during the school day.
 Students not signing out properly may be given an unexcused absence.
 The principal or his representative may require that students make up unexcused time.

-Release of Student During School

-Students shall not be released during the school day except upon a written or verbal request from the student's parent or person acting as a parent.

-Before releasing a student during the school day, the building principal shall verify the identity of the person seeking the release of the student.
+Release of Students During Students shall not be released during the school day except upon a written or verbal request from the student's parent or person acting as a parent.
+School Before releasing a student during the school day, the building principal shall verify the identity of the person seeking the release of the student.
 If the principal is not satisfied with the identification provided by the person seeking the release of a student, the student's release may be refused.
 If your child is under a formal custody agreement, please provide a copy of that agreement to the building principal.
 Without that, we must allow either natural parents or guardians to have access to the student.
 See Sign In/Sign Out above.

-Students are considered tardy if they are not in their assigned seats or work area with all necessary materials when the tardy bell rings.
+Tardies Students are considered tardy if they are not in their assigned seats or work area with all necessary materials when the tardy bell rings.
 Students who are absent and not excused must have a pass from the office at the start of the period.
 A student more than 20 minutes tardy to a class will be considered absent.

-- 1. Students with an unexcused tardy will be admitted to class.
-A recommendation from a teacher, administrator, or parent/guardian will be accepted as an excuse for tardiness. - 2.
-Students who accumulate three (3) unexcused tardies per semester in a given class will serve a thirty (30)-minute detention.
+1. Students with a tardy will be admitted to class.
+Permission from a teacher, administrator, or parent/guardian who has called the school office will be accepted as an excuse for tardiness.

+2. Students who accumulate three (3) tardies per semester will serve a thirty (30)-minute detention.
 Each additional tardy in the particular class will further result in a thirty (30)-minute detention.